AntonyDavidTroy/OlympusFitness/README.md

   - The images throughout the website were all taken from multiple google images searches of 'gym, 'gym equipment' 'group class workouts' 'yoga' 'spin class'

+#### Acknowledgements

+-   My Mentor for continuous helpful feedback throughout the project and encouraging me to do better.